 The Company's reportable segments represent strategic business units comprised of investments in different types of transportation and infrastructure assets.
 The Company has six reportable segments which operate in the Equipment Leasing and Infrastructure businesses across several market sectors.
 The Company's reportable segments are (i) Aviation Leasing, (ii) Offshore Energy, (iii) Shipping Containers, (iv) Jefferson Terminal, (v) Railroad, and (vi) Ports and Terminals.
 Aviation Leasing consists of aircraft and aircraft engines held for lease and are typically held long-term.
 Offshore Energy consists of vessels and equipment that support offshore oil and gas drilling and production which are typically subject to long-term operating leases.
 Shipping Containers consists of an investment in an unconsolidated entity engaged in the acquisition and leasing of shipping containers (on both an operating lease and finance lease basis).
 Jefferson Terminal consists of a multi-modal crude oil and refined products terminal and other related assets.
 Railroad consists of our CMQR railroad operations.
-Ports and Terminals consists of Repauno, which is a 1,630 acre deep-water port located along the Delaware river with an underground storage cavern and multiple industrial development opportunities, and the investment in note receivable.
+Ports and Terminals consists of Repauno, which is a 1,630 acre deep-water port located along the Delaware river with an underground storage cavern and multiple industrial development opportunities, and Long Ridge, which is a 1,660 acre multi-modal port located along the Ohio River with rail, dock, and multiple industrial development opportunities.